Charles Goodson-Wickes: Charity and public service

 Goodson-Wickes was founder chairman (1997–1999) and is now patron of the Countryside Alliance.
 Previously he was chairman of British Field Sports Society (1994–97) and negotiated the merger with the Countryside Business Group and the Countryside Movement.
 He was chairman of the Rural Trust from 1999, until absorbed into the Prince's Countryside Fund in 2014.
 From 1998 to 2007 Goodson-Wickes was chief executive of the London Playing Fields Foundation (chairman 1997–1998) and a member of the London Sports Board (2000–2003).
 He is vice president of the Great Bustard Group (since 2008) which is re-introducing the great bustard to Great Britain.
 He is vice president (since 1990) of the Ex-Servicemen's Mental Welfare Society, better known as Combat Stress.

 He was the director general of Canning House (2010–12), the London-based foundation dedicated to the promotion of diplomatic, political, commercial and cultural relations between the UK, Latin America and Iberia.
-He is a Freeman of the City of London (2014) and has been a Deputy Lieutenant for Greater London since 1999.
+He is a Freeman of the City of London (2014) and has been a deputy lieutenant of Greater London since 1999.
 He was appointed as the Representative Deputy Lieutenant for the London Borough of Islington in 2011.